-Our ba2 Capital score reflects the bank's TCE ratio of around 9.5% as of year-end 2019 following our adjustment for deferred taxed assets and (1) a positive adjustment to capture the bank's proven ability to generate capital in times of stress; and (2) a negative adjustment for Santander's low leverage ratio (below 5%, according to our calculation).
-In our capital assessment, we also factor in our expectation of some improvement, which is limited because of the increase in the bank's payout target to 40%-50% (from 30%-40%) and regulatory demands for all banks related to Basel IV, which Santander estimates to be in the range of 20-100 basis points (bps).
-The coronavirus outbreak will, however, delay such impacts (Santander has canceled dividend payments until there is more visibility on the full impact of this crisis and the schedule for Basel IV has been revised).
+Our ba2 Capital score reflects the bank's TCE ratio of 9.6% as of year-end 2019 following our adjustment for deferred taxed assets and (1) a positive adjustment to capture the bank's proven ability to generate capital in times of stress; and (2) a negative adjustment for Santander's low leverage ratio (below 5%, according to our calculation).
+In our capital assessment, we also factor in our expectation of some improvement, which is limited given the increased payout target to 40%-50% (from 30%-40%).
+The coronavirus outbreak will, however, delay such impact as Santander had to cancel dividend payments following ECB's recommendation.
 The supervisory measures announced by the ECB give banks significant additional leeway to absorb asset-quality declines because capital requirements have temporarily been lowered.